jlaroche/Documentation-en/docs/github/branches.md

 Branches in GitHub allow teams to work on different versions of documentation simultaneously without affecting the main version.
 They enable experimentation, content updates, or large revisions in isolation.
 Once changes are finalized and reviewed, they can be merged into the main branch, ensuring the primary documentation remains stable while updates are developed.
 This approach supports collaboration, version control, and smoother integration of changes.

+## A Scenario with Branching

+Consider this scenario and then read on to learn the details: You are collaborating on developing a standard (such as a controlled vocabulary).
+Your group has released one version already and you are working on the next release which is on its own 'next release' branch.
+To make your edits, first you create your editing branch from this next release branch and make the changes.
+You commit your changes to your branch, and then you put in a Pull Request (PR) to have your changes accepted in the next release branch.
+At the next scheduled review, your group goes through all the PRs, reading the descriptions, looking at the changes and deciding if they will accept the changes or send the work back with comments.
+Your changes are accepted and your branch is merged into the next release branch.
+When the next release branch is finalized, you will release the next version of your controlled vocabulary from this work.

 ## Branch Names

 Deciding on branch naming conventions can make it much easier to manage your work.
 For example, decide on a few categories of branch names (e.g. fix, new, feature etc.) and use them as terms for the start of your branch name.
 Separate your branch category from the details with a /. e.g. fix/animal would be a branch name.